Seven killed in Qatar military helicopter crash during joint training exercise with Türkiye

 On Monday, Israel launched air strikes against Hezbollah in Beirut following the group’s missile and drone attacks in response to Supreme Leader Ali Khamenei’s death.

 More than a dozen explosions shook the southern suburbs.
-The Israeli military said it struck senior Hezbollah figures and warned dozens of villages in southern and eastern Lebanon to evacuate.
+The Israeli military said it struck senior Hezbollah figures and warned dozens of villages in southern and eastern Lebanon to evacuate the area.

 British Prime Minister Keir Starmer said on Sunday that the UK has approved U.S. use of British bases for defensive strikes against Iranian missiles, after Tehran’s attacks threatened British citizens across the region.